CloudLabs-MOC/AZ-140-Configuring-and-Operating-Microsoft-Azure-Virtual-Desktop/Instructions/Labs_EntraID/06_LAB_11_01_Implement_Azure_Private_Link_for_Azure_Virtual_Desktop.md

 ### Task 5: Implement a private endpoint for initial feed discovery

+In this task, you will create a private endpoint for initial feed discovery, set up required DNS integration, and restart session hosts so the new Private Link configuration takes effect.

 1. In the Azure portal, search for and select **Azure Virtual Desktop** and, on the **Azure Virtual Desktop** page, select **Workspaces**.

 1. On the **Azure Virtual Desktop \| Workspaces** page, select **az140-21-ws1**.